Area 51: D-21 Tagboard

-Difficulties were addressed throughout 1964 and 1965 at Groom Lake with various technical issues.
-Captive flights showed unforeseen aerodynamic difficulties.
+Technical problems occupied the D-21 team at Groom Lake in 1964 and 1965, including aerodynamic difficulties revealed by captive flights.
 By late January 1966, more than a year after the first captive flight, everything seemed ready.
-The first D-21 launch was made on 5 March 1966 with a successful flight, with the D-21 flying 120 miles with limited fuel.
-A second D-21 flight was successful in April 1966 with the drone flying 1,200 miles, reaching Mach 3.3 and 90,000 feet.
-An accident on 30 July 1966 with a fully fueled D-21, on a planned checkout flight, suffered from an unstart of the drone after its separation, causing it to collide with the M-21 launch aircraft.
+The first D-21 launch came on 5 March 1966: the drone flew 120 miles with limited fuel.
+In the second D-21 flight, in April 1966, the drone flew 1,200 miles, reaching Mach 3.3 and 90,000 feet.
+On 30 July 1966, a fully fueled D-21 was launched on what was supposed to be a checkout flight.
+But the drone suffered an unstart and collided with the M-21 launch aircraft.
 The two crewmen ejected and landed in the ocean 150 miles offshore.
 One crew member was picked up by a helicopter, but the other, having survived the aircraft breakup and ejection, drowned when sea water entered his pressure suit.
 Kelly Johnson personally cancelled the entire program, having had serious doubts about its feasibility from the start.

 A number of D-21s had already been produced, and rather than scrapping the whole effort, Johnson again proposed to the Air Force that they be launched from a B-52H bomber.

-By late summer of 1967, the modification work to both the D-21 (now designated D-21B) and the B-52Hs was complete.
+By late summer 1967, the modifications of the D-21 (now designated D-21B) and the B-52Hs were complete.
 The test program could now resume.
 The test missions were flown out of Groom Lake, with the actual launches over the Pacific.
 The first D-21B to be flown was Article 501, the prototype.
-The first attempt was made on 28 September 1967 and ended in complete failure.
+The first attempt, on 28 September 1967, ended in complete failure.
 As the B-52 was flying toward the launch point, the D-21B fell off the pylon.
 The B-52H gave a sharp lurch as the drone fell free.
 The booster fired and was "quite a sight from the ground".
 The failure was traced to a stripped nut on the forward right attachment point on the pylon.
 Several more tests were made, none of which met with success.
-However, the fact is that the resumptions of D-21 tests took place against a changing reconnaissance background.
+Time was running out for the D-21B Tagboard drones.
 The A-12 had finally been allowed to deploy, and the SR-71 was soon to replace it.
-At the same time, new developments in reconnaissance satellite technology were nearing operation.
-Up to this point, the limited number of satellites available restricted coverage to the Soviet Union.
-A new generation of reconnaissance satellites could soon cover targets anywhere in the world.
+A new generation of reconnaissance satellites would soon cover not just the Soviet Union but anywhere in the world.
 The satellites' resolution would be comparable to that of aircraft but without the slightest political risk.
-Time was running out for the Tagboard.